lspestrip/Stripeline.jl/docs/src/simulation_tutorial.md

 ```
 # Simulation tutorial

-This aim of this tutorial is to describe how you can use the functions of this repository to perform a complete simulation of the LSPE/STRIP experiment.
+This aim of this tutorial is to describe how you can use the functions of Stripeline repository to perform a complete simulation of the LSPE/STRIP experiment.

 So far, the simulation includes: